RH-HKG-ROSA-Workshop/hkgrosaworkshop/_entries/02-01 create cluster.md

 ## Connect to the cluster

-The cluster web console’s URL will be listed as part of the lab Instructions provided by the instructor.
+The cluster web console’s URL is: https://red.ht/hkg-rosa-workshop-console

 {% collapsible %}